geotrev/undernet/undernet.wiki/grid.md

 # Grid

+Undernet uses a flex grid that behaves largely like other CSS grids: using rows with nested columns, and spacing/positioning modifiers to enable custom layouts.

-It’s mobile first, so if you set a medium width column, you’ll have your defined column width as long as your window is medium breakpoint or wider.
-Configure all grid settings within `_config.scss`, as mentioned in the [Branding](/docs/overview/branding) article.
+The grid is mobile first, so if you set a medium width column, you’ll have your defined column width as long as your window is medium breakpoint or wider.
+Configure all grid settings within `_config.scss` (including presets for breakpoints, row/column spacing, and two things called "sections" and "widths").

 One of the unique aspects of the grid is it allows you to customize the class names to your liking.
-This change won't have any effect on the rest of the framework.
-The default values are:
+This change won't have any effect on the rest of the framework, and is useful in preventing namespace collisions.
+The default values are as follows:

 ```scss
 $grid-classes: (